St. Hild’s Church of England School Curriculum Vision and Intent.

 - Take responsibility for their own learning and develop resilience and a love of learning.

 We are aware that children develop at different rates and so there are no “pathways” at St. Hild’s; pupils are given the opportunities to explore their talents and so our curriculum is broad, balanced, relevant and personalised.
 Our pupils are encouraged to work hard and aim for excellence.
-The Bridge, Nurture Group and Respite Centre offer more bespoke support for pupils with their learning.
+Our Inclusion offer gives more bespoke support for pupils with their learning.

 Alternative Curriculum Days, where the normal timetable for the whole school is suspended, happen each term.
-These days offer pupils the opportunity to learn in different ways, often outside of the classroom, with external providers and their tutors.
-These days, along with our Worship, Assembly, Registration and PSHE programmes support pupils’ character development.
-Careers, British Values, Staying Safe and Study Skills are also delivered through these programmes.
+These days offer pupils the opportunity to work with external providers, engage in enrichment and to develop their interpersonal skills.
+Alternative Curriculum Days, along with our Worship, Assembly, Registration and PSHE programmes support pupils’ character development.
+SMSC, Careers, British Values, Staying Safe and Study Skills are also delivered through these programmes.

 To ensure pupils have a calm and orderly start to their day, we begin with Registration.
 Thought for the Day is a focus, along with readiness for the working day.
-For Years 7 to 9 pupils there is also a focus on reading.
+For pupils in Years 7 to 9 there is also a focus on reading.
+Developing the literacy skills of all pupils is important to us and we have a school library that supports pupils to discover a love of reading.

-Pupils in Years 7 and 8 have a lesson dedicated to Accelerated Reading.
+Pupils have a lesson dedicated to Accelerated Reading.
 Opportunity is given in Years 7 and 8 for the personalisation of the curriculum for those who require more support with literacy.
-In Years 7 and 8 pupils study French and Spanish in blocks.

 Our Key Stage 4 Curriculum is broad so that pupils can experience a range of opportunities across the curriculum; balanced because it is unwise for pupils to narrow down their options before the age of 16; relevant to pupils’ individual needs; personalised so that the level and type of work are suited to the ability of each individual pupil.

-Our extra-curricular offer is used to enhance and enrich provision.
+Our extra-curricular offer is used to enhance and enrich provision, even in the current climate.
 There are a range of local, national and international field trips, various sporting activities and clubs; we run a successful Sports Leadership course.
-Performing Arts is developing and there is now an annual performance.
+Performing Arts is developing and there is an annual performance.
 Art club and the Librarian programme are well established and highly successful provisions.
 New additions to our provision are the Duke of Edinburgh Award Scheme and the Community Group.